 - Firstly take the chopped tomatoes, pepper corns and cumin seeds in a mixer grinder/ blender.
 Grind them to a smooth paste by adding half cup of water.
 Set aside.

-- Heat a pan with a tsp of sesame oil or ghee, add mustard seeds and asafoetida .
+- Heat a pan with a teaspoon of sesame oil or ghee, add mustard seeds and asafoetida .
 Let it splutter, then add chopped garlic and roast it for a minute.

 - Now add the ground tomato pepper cumin seeds paste along with turmeric powder and required salt.
 Saute in medium low flame for 5 minutes until streaks of oil starts to appear.
 Now Add 1 cup of water along with cooked mashed toor dal.